 Many dog crates can be valuable tools, but they're not a full-time babysitter and mustn't be used until your dog is house-trained.
 Learning how to stop a dog from pooping in a crate is an essential part of that.

 The last thing you want to do when you get home from a long day at work is to clean up a pile of dog poop and pee from all the cracks and crevices of a crate.

 Not to mention the fact that your whole house will stink of dog feces by the time you get home to clean it up.

-There are three things that you have to do if you want to learn how to stop a dog from pooping in a crate.
-You’ll need to:
+Peeing and pooping in a crate is fairly common, and there are three things that you have to do to stop dogs from pooping in a crate:

-- and, don't leave him in his crate for too long.
+- Please don't leave the dog in his crate for too long.

-Let’s discuss each of these in more detail, so you can understand exactly how to stop a dog from pooping in a dog crate, and how to train your dog fast and effectively.
+Below I will discuss each of these in more detail, so you can understand exactly how to stop a dog from pooping in a dog crate and how to train your puppy fast and effectively.